Marta Bassino: Career

 In October 2016, she scored her first World Cup podium at Sölden, finishing third in the giant slalom won by Switzerland's Lara Gut; later in the season she repeated the same result in the giant slaloms in Kronplatz and Aspen - the letter together with teammates Federica Brignone and Sofia Goggia.
 Bassino was also part of the podium in Bansko in 2020, when Italian athletes took the top three places in the women's downhill.

 Her first win was in a giant slalom at Killington in November 2019.

 In that year Bassino became the first Italian skier able to get on the podium in five different disciplines in the same season.

 At her first World Championships in 2015, Bassino took part in the giant slalom, qualifying for the second run in 8th place, but did not finish.

 At the Worlds in 2017 in St. Moritz, she finished eleventh in the giant slalom and 17th in the combined.
 At her first Winter Olympics in 2018 at Pyeongchang, Bassino was fifth in the giant slalom, tenth in the combined, but did not finish the first run of the slalom.
 In 2019 at Åre, she won a bronze medal in the team race (participating as a reserve) and was 13th in both the giant slalom and combined.

 In the 2020–21 season, Bassino won four of the first five giant slalom races contested, also finishing on the podium in the sixth one – a third place in the home event in Kronplatz, Italy.
 She clinched the women's World Cup crystal globe in the discipline on 7 March 2021, prior to the finals.

 At the 2021 World Championships in Cortina d'Ampezzo, Italy, Bassino won the gold medal in the parallel giant slalom event, alongside Austria's Katharina Liensberger.
 She was a strong favourite for the giant slalom race, however, she finished in 13th place.

 On Tuesday, October 21, 2025, Marta Bassino was injured during training in Val Senales, fracturing the lateral tibial plateau of her left leg and reinserting the medial collateral ligament of her knee.
-The injury puts her Olympic season at risk.
+The injury put her Olympic season at risk, and she was ultimately unable to compete.